panzerama/Monkey.INF/ActOne/SceneOne.md

     Or if thou hast uphoarded in thy life
     Extorted treasure in the womb of earth,
     For which, they say, you spirits oft walk in death, Speak of it: stay, and speak!
-Stop it, Marcellus.
+Stop it, MARK.

-MARCELLUS
+MARK

     Shall I strike at it with my partisan?

-HORATIO
+RAY

     Do, if it will not stand.

-BERNARDO
+BERNIE

     'Tis here!

-HORATIO
+RAY

     'Tis here!

-MARCELLUS
+MARK

     'Tis gone!